nshekar/succinct-for-colloquy/README.md

 need them.
 3. Open an additional Finder window and, from the Finder's "Go" menu, select "Go to Folder..." .
 In the dialog pane that appears, enter:
-     /Library/Application Support/Colloquy/Styles (If the Styles folder doesn't exist, create it).
+     /Library/Application Support/Colloquy/Styles (If this fails, type /Library/Application Support and
+     create a folder called "Colloquy".
+Inside, that create one called "Styles.").
 4. Drag "Succinct.colloquyStyle" there.
+5. Type ```/reload styles``` into Colloquy.
 Restart Colloquy or type "/reload styles" into Colloquy.

 Editing Instructions: